 The uphill section is unrelenting and steep in places, and so you need a reasonable level of fitness.
 Be careful in the few parts where there are rocks and tree roots to clamber over.

-Overall, it’s a challenging physical hike but not an oppressively difficult one.
+Overall, it’s a challenging physical hike but not a technically difficult one.
 We saw people of many ages and sizes on the ascension with tour groups as we were making our way back down.
-Get a good night’s sleep the night before and you’ll be fine.
+Get a good night’s sleep the night before, take your time, and you shouldn’t have any problems.

 Timing the hike to perfection